MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/guarded-deploy-vm.md

 2. Take the VM offline.
 3. We recommend that you enable BitLocker on all disks attached to the VM before moving it to the guarded host.
 4. Select the VM > **Properties** > **Shield** and select a shielding data file.
-5. Shut down the VM, export from non-guarded host, and import it to a guarded host.
+5. Shut down the VM, export from nonguarded host, and import it to a guarded host.
 Only a guarded host can access the VM data.

 ## Next steps